11 Most Interesting Colombian Christmas Traditions

 From 11 pm to around 2 or 3 am, you should see lots of fireworks all over the city.
 So, expect to hear fireworks all night if you are in Medellín this time of year.

-Las Novenas, which technically are have the full name of Novenas de Aguinaldo, is a Christmas tradition in Colombia, Venezuela, and Ecuador.
+Las Novenas, or Novenas de Aguinaldo, is a Christmas tradition in Colombia, Venezuela, and Ecuador.
 It is very similar to a tradition known as Las Posadas in Mexico.

 It dates to the 1700s when a Catholic friar began saying a series of prayers for the 9 days leading up to Christmas Eve from December 16 to December 24.

-For each day, there is an accompanying reading that relates the Biblical history of the period leading up to Jesus’s birth.
-Many of the prayers also include parts that are commonly sung at least in my experience seeing people celebrate this Colombia Christmas tradition.
+For each day, there is an accompanying reading that tells the Biblical history of the period leading up to Jesus’s birth.
+Many of the prayers also include parts that are commonly sung.
+Or at least, that’s been my experience seeing people celebrate this Colombia Christmas tradition.

 It’s common for Colombians to do the novenas with extended family, church groups, or friend groups.
-Often a different person may host each day with a small get together with snacks (like those in #6 below) or even drinks.
+Often a different person hosts each day with a small get together with food, snacks, (like those in #6 below) or even drinks.

 I remember a few years where Susana and her friends organized a group celebration of this Colombian Christmas tradition and they would take turns hosting.
-They would serve snacks, read the prayers, and sing the songs.
+They would serve snacks, read the prayers, sing the songs, and have a glass of wine or two.

 4. Colombia’s Christmas Lights and Decorations